Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18: A script that display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well.

+19: A script that replaces all characters A and c from input to Z and e respectively.